Arctic Monkeys Glasgow: Most likely setlist and The Car concert timings

 What is Arctic Monkeys’ setlist in 2023

-Fans of the Sheffield band were shocked when the Arctics played a number of early hits that have not been heard live in many years at the opening gig of the United Kingdom at Bristol’s Ashton Gate.
+Fans of the Sheffield band were shocked when the Arctics played a number of early hits that have not been heard live in many years at the opening gig of the United Kingdom at Bristol’s Ashton Gate and Middlesbrough's Riverside Stadium.

 While a setlist can change and alter at any time, old school fans of the band will hope they have fine tuned this particular set for this Artics UK tour in June.